SnowflakePowered/librashader/README.md

 As of `0.1.0-rc.3`, the C ABI should be mostly stable.
 We reserve the right to make breaking changes before a numbered release without following semantic versioning.

-Linking against `librashader.h` directly is possible, but is not officially supported.
+Linking statically against `librashader.h` is possible, but is not officially supported.
 You will need to ensure linkage parameters are correct in order to successfully link with `librashader.lib` or `librashader.a`.
-The [corrosion](https://github.com/corrosion-rs/)
-CMake package is highly recommended.
+The [corrosion](https://github.com/corrosion-rs/) CMake package is highly recommended.

 ### Examples